Soviet famine of 1946–1947: Victimology and death toll

 Assuming a number of just over 1 million victims, this makes the 1946–1947 somewhat equivalent in absolute numbers to the more conservative mortality estimates of the 1921–1922 famine, but both famines remain overshadowed by the death toll of the 1932–1933 famines, where even the lowest estimates generally stay over a number of at least 5 million deaths.

-Demographic work, especially when comparing the 1946–1947 famine to the other Soviet famines, is made very difficult due to the damages done by World War II, including in direct human casualties or in indirect damage done to the efficiency administrative bureaucracy and their data.
+Demographic work, especially when comparing the 1946–1947 famine to the other Soviet famines, is made very difficult due to the damages done by World War II, including in direct human casualties or in indirect damage done to the efficiency of administrative bureaucracy and their data.
 It thus becomes difficult to differentiate between people who died in or as a result of World War II or those who died in the famine.
 Mortality peaked in early 1947.
 Of particular note among the victims of the famine were the elderly, as well as young children.
 There was also a spike in suicides.